-When you are in Clarksville, you'll notice that it is more blue-collar than most other communities in America.
-39.71% of Clarksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Clarksville is generally considered to be a blue-collar town.
+39.71% of the Clarksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clarksville is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Clarksville who work in office and administrative support (14.22%), sales jobs (10.20%), and teaching (6.63%).

 Compared to the rest of the country, citizens of Clarksville spend much less time in their cars: on average, their commute to work is only 15.38 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Clarksville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clarksville doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Clarksville who are college-educated is close to the national average for all communities of 21.84%: 19.91% of the adults in Clarksville have a bachelor's degree or advanced degree.
+In terms of college education, Clarksville is nearly on par with the US average for all cities of 21.84%: 19.91% of adults 25 and older in Clarksville have a bachelor's degree or advanced degree.

 The per capita income in Clarksville in 2010 was $17,072, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $68,288 for a family of four.